ggonnella/prenacs/README.md

 # Installation

-The Python libraries listed in ``requirements.txt`` are installed automatically, if PyPlugins is installed using ``pip``, and can otherwise be installed using ``pip install -r requirements.txt``.
+The Python libraries listed in ``requirements.txt`` are installed automatically, if MultiPlug is installed using ``pip``, and can otherwise be installed using ``pip install -r requirements.txt``.

 For supporting plugins written in Nim, the Nim compiler must be installed in the